Ground Water Frequently Asked Questions

 How do I permit an existing well?

 In the State of Wyoming, water rights are property rights that transfer with the sale of the property they are attached to.
-If you want to update the contact information on a permit, please submit a written request to do so, and proof that you own the land where the water right attaches, such as a copy of a recorded warranty deed, quitclaim deed, etc.
+If it is essential that the records indicate you as the current permittee, you must submit proof that you own the land where the water right attaches.
+Proof can be submitted in the form of a warranty deed, quitclaim deed, etc.

-How long does it take to obtain an approved permit?
+How long does it take to obtain an approval?

 Permit: It depends on the use for which you are applying.
-Domestic and/or stock watering use permits typically take one to two weeks, while more complicated permits can take several months to process.
+Domestic and/or stock use permits typically take 1 to 2 weeks, while more complicated permits can take several months.

-Statement of Completion: We currently have an approximater six-month backlog of these documents to be processed.
+Statement of Completion: We currently have a 6 month to 1 year back log of these documents awaiting review.

 How deep do I need to drill my well?

-You can research data on nearby permitted wells using the State Engineer's Office electronic database, e-Permit, to obtain an estimate.
+You can research data on nearby permitted wells using our website to obtain an estimate.
 In instances where there are no permitted wells nearby, you may need to solicit the services of a geological consultant to assist you in designing your well.
-Your driller may also be able to estimate the depth based on his experience with the local hydrogeology.
+Your driller may be able to estimate the depth based on his experience and local conditions.

 In order for a spring to be permitted through the Ground Water Division, the following criteria must be met: